-- Vision & Hearing Grades PK, K, 1, 3, 5, 7 and new students entering the district. - Risk Assessment for Type 2 Diabetes: Grades 1, 3, 5, 7 - Students who fail the screening will receive a referral notice for further evaluation. - Spinal School-based spinal screening is designed to identify adolescents with abnormal spinal curves and refer them for appropriate follow-up by their primary care physician (PCP). - Girls will be screened two times, once at age 10 (or fall semester of grade 5) and again at age 12 (or fall semester of grade 7). - Boys will be screened one time at age 13 or 14 (or fall semester of grade 8).
+- Vision & Hearing Grades PK, K, 1, 3, 5, 7 and new students entering the district. - Risk Assessment for Type 2 Diabetes: Grades 1, 3, 5, 7 Students who fail the screening will receive a referred - Students who fail the screening will receive a referral notice for further evaluation. - Spinal School-based spinal screening is designed to identify adolescents with abnormal spinal curves and refer them for appropriate follow-up by their primary care physician (PCP). - Girls will be screened two times, once at age 10 (or fall semester of grade 5) and again at age 12 (or fall semester of grade 7). - Boys will be screened one time at age 13 or 14 (or fall semester of grade 8).